Vor Hell Dimension – The Hub – H-Hour

 Creed led Giles, Faith, Xander, Willow, Brell and a few others from the Hub to the centermost cavern of the rebels’ network of underground caves.
 They moved carefully through a long and twisting tunnel.

 “Stay away from edge,” Brell advised, pointing toward the fiery red glow at the end of the tunnel.
 “Winds dangerous near Spire.”

 Willow looked up curiously, ignoring for a moment the laptop in her arms.
 Her two Undines and Giles’s two hooded guards kept pace with the group, following in their wake.

-They emerged from the tunnel onto a wide ledge overlooking a huge hollowed-out cavern, almost a mile from top to bottom.
+They emerged from the tunnel onto a wide ledge overlooking a huge, hollowed-out cavern, almost a mile from top to bottom.
 Beneath, dizzyingly far down, a vast lake of magma and what looked like crimson ice seethed and churned.
-Rising from the lake of fire was a mountain of rock, carved with parapets and gateways and towers.
-Bridges stretched from the ledges and pathways in the outer walls towards the monolithic rock, connecting the surrounding caverns to the rebels’ center of command.
-Directly below the awestruck group was a steep pathway leading to one of the massive stone bridges.
+Rising from the lake of fire was a mountain of rock, carved with parapets, gateways and towers.
+Bridges stretched from the ledges and pathways in the outer walls towards the monolithic rock, connecting the surrounding caverns to the rebels’ command center.
+Directly below the awestruck group, a steep pathway led to one of the massive stone bridges.